MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/how-to/send-context-starting-chat.md

 [!include[cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

-When a user initiates a chat, you can pass custom context to Omni-channel Engagement Hub.
+When a user initiates a chat, you can pass custom context to Omnichannel for Customer Service.
 This custom context can be used in routing rules which eventually determine which queue to route the chat to.

 > [!IMPORTANT]
 > The custom context is a collection of key/value pairs.
 Only primitive values are allowed for any key.
-> The keys of custom context must correspond to context variables that are created for the associated work stream in Omni-channel Engagement Hub.
+> The keys of custom context must correspond to context variables that are created for the associated work stream in Omnichannel for Customer Service.
 > The custom context provider would be invoked by live chat widget when starting a new chat.

 Follow these steps to send custom context when starting a chat: